cambridge-stacker/cambridge/SOURCES.md

 Music
 -----

-1. TGM3 credit roll music.
+1. Second Reality opening scene music (1993).
 2. The FitnessGram™ Pacer Test.

 All background music is (currently) only unofficially included.
 In later releases they may be replaced with specifically licensed music as applicable.